khalid-saqr/Arterial-Microstructure-Resonance/README.md

-# A Resonant Coupling Regime in Pulsatile Arterial Flow
+# Resonant Coupling Regime in Pulsatile Arterial Flow

 This repository contains the source code and data analysis scripts associated with the manuscript:

-**"A resonant coupling regime in pulsatile arterial flow induced by blood microstructure relaxation"**
+**"Microstructure-Induced Anisotropic Resonance in Compliant Arteries"**

 **Author:** Khalid Saqr
 **Affiliation:** Department of Mechanical Engineering, College of Engineering and Technology, Arab Academy for Science, Technology and Maritime Transport, Alexandria, Egypt.
 **ORCID:** 0000-0002-3058-2705
 ## Abstract
-A theoretical framework is developed to investigate nonlinear pulsatile wave propagation in compliant tubes when blood is modeled as a continuum endowed with a dynamically evolving red-blood-cell microstructure tensor.
-By coupling multi-harmonic Womersley flow with an anisotropic viscous stress and a relaxation-driven microstructure evolution law, the analysis reveals a distinct coupling regime near $De_{A} \approx 1$ and a structural frequency bottleneck at intermediate Womersley numbers ($\alpha \approx 5-10$).
-In this regime, microstructural relaxation synchronizes with pulsatile forcing, leading to maximized energy dissipation and pronounced waveform distortion phenomena that are structurally absent in Newtonian descriptions.
-Regime maps derived from reduced solution-state and phase-state formulations identify three fundamental limits: an isotropic Newtonian regime, a quasi-steady frozen-microstructure regime, and an intermediate resonant coupling zone governed by the parameter set $(\alpha, De_{A}, \chi)$.
-To place these theoretical diagnostics in physiological context, open-access in vivo arterial pressure measurements are analyzed.
+The mechanistic link between cellular alignment and macroscopic transport is established through a nonlinear reduced-order framework for pulsatile flow.
+Blood is modeled with a dynamic microstructure tensor $\bm{A}$, inducing an anisotropic viscous stress that interacts with wall compliance.
+Analysis reveals a fundamental coupling governed by the microstructural Deborah number $De_A = \omega_0 T_A$.
+A distinct anisotropic resonance is identified at $De_A \approx 1$, where microstructural relaxation synchronizes with the cardiac cycle to maximize energy dissipation and waveform distortion.
+By delineating isotropic ($De_A \ll 1$), resonant, and frozen ($De_A \gg 1$) regimes, the spectral complexity observed in \emph{in vivo} data is physically explained, providing a tractable continuum alternative to phenomenological closures in cardiovascular mechanobiology.

 ## Repository Contents